List of pastoral trips made by Pope Francis: 2024

 The Pope traveled to Corsica on 15 December 2024 for the closing of a conference on "popular religiosity in the Mediterranean" organized by Cardinal François-Xavier Bustillo and which many cardinals and bishops from the Mediterranean attended.
-This trip aroused controversy within the Church of France because the Pope declined an invitation to go to Paris on 8 December 2024 for the reopening of Notre-Dame cathedral.
+This trip aroused controversy within the Catholic Church in France because the Pope declined an invitation to go to Paris on 8 December 2024 for the reopening of Notre-Dame cathedral.
 Pope Francis was the first pope to ever visit Corsica.
 Pope Francis would visit Corsica’s capital of Ajaccio.
 Upon his arrival at the local airport, pope was greeted by children in traditional garb and was continually serenaded by bands, choruses and singing troupes that are central to Corsican culture.
 He also visited the local convention center and Notre Dame of the Assumption cathedral, where he was joined on the dais by the bishop of Ajaccio, Cardinal François-Xavier Bustillo, who organized the conference that brought together some 400 participants from Spain, Sicily, Sardinia and southern France.
-While in Ajaccio, he also met with French President Emmanuel Macron.
+While in Ajaccio, he also met with French President Emmanuel Macron, advising him to read a passage in his exhortation Gaudete et exsultate where he makes reference to St. Thomas More's prayer for a sense of humour.